shaurya559/Induction-2025/README.md

 She say these values are called universal because they are accepted and respected by people all over the world, and they help create a just and peaceful society.<br>

  After that the seesion is ended at 1pm
+<h1>DAY 4</h1>
+The chemistry lecture started at 9:30 am by Dr Rajvir kaur mam at tcc sem hall.
+Firstly she say about science.
+She say a systematic and organized approach to building and organizing knowledge about the natural world through observation and experimentation.<br>
+Then she say that Chemistry is fundamental to all bodily functions.
+From the basic building blocks of life like proteins and DNA to the complex processes of digestion and hormonal signaling, chemistry governs everything that happens within our bodies.
+After that she say about gndec  ....
+The lecture was over at 10:30 am<br>

+After that p2p lecture is started at 10:30am by seniors.the